MarounGrey-Notes/Tech-Interview-Preparation/Behavioral/Introduction.md

 Outside of work, I enjoy [X hobby] in my free time.
 I also love reading non-fiction books about [X].

 ### Tell me about your professional background.
-My journey in [field] started when [entry point experience].
-Since then, I have honed skills in [3-4 hard and soft skills] through experiences like [examples demonstrating those skills].
-Myroles have equipped me to [accomplishments that make you qualified].
-I believe this diverse experience has prepared me to excel in this position.
+My background in [field] started when [first experience].
+Since then, I gained skills in [skill 1], [skill 2], [skill 3] through [examples].
+My roles let me [accomplishments].
+This experience makes me qualified.

 ### What got you interested in this field?
-I've always [valued or been fascinated by core aspects of the field].
-[Anecdote about early exposure or moment of realizing your passion].
-As I learned more through [education and opportunities], I knew I wantedto apply my [strengths and interests] to contribute to [purpose in the field/company mission].
-The chance to [what attractsan applicant to the specific open position] made me confident in pursuing this direction.
+I've always [valued/been fascinated by the field].
+[Anecdote about early exposure].
+As I learned more through [education], I knew I wanted to apply my [strengths/interests] to contribute to [purpose].
+The chance to [what attracts you here] made me confident to pursue this.

 # About the Role